 5. Rights-based frameworks for advocacy

 These frameworks establish the obligations of governments, parties to conflict, humanitarian agencies and other actors in emergencies to ensure that affected populations receive assistance and protection (refer to Annex 28.5 Summary of relevant international standards) and take GEEWG into account.

 These principles must guide CARE’s programming and advocacy response in any crisis.
-See the Chapter on Humanitarian policy framework, and the Chapter on Quality and accountability, for practical advice on achieving this.
-The responsibilities of other actors – such as states and parties to conflict – to ensure populations receive assistance and protection provides a basis for humanitarian advocacy targeting policy and decision-makers.
+See the Chapter on Humanitarian policy framework and the Chapter on Quality and accountability for practical advice on achieving this.
+The responsibilities of other actors – such as states and parties to conflict – to ensure populations receive assistance and protection strictly based on needs, provide a basis for humanitarian advocacy targeting policy and decision-makers.

 For more details on the relevant legal and policy framework for CARE’s humanitarian advocacy, refer to this policy analysis document.